tristonpalacios/react-omdb-instructions/part4.md

 You're almost finished!
 Now, You need to:
 - Replace info from `TMDB.js` with results from an api call to TMDB.
-- Refactor your React app to make it as clean as possible.

 ![](images/bladerunner.png)